The very essence of summer! A light, refreshing, and healthy Tomato and Avocado Salad. Ready for the table in just 10 minutes.

-We’re about to have a glut of something in our garden.
+There’s about to be a glut of something around here.
 That would be tomatoes.
 And I couldn’t be happier!
-A fresh tomato, picked at the peak of ripeness and eaten still warm from the sun’s rays…why that’s about as close to perfection as you can get for this Southern girl.
+A fresh tomato picked at the peak of ripeness and eaten still warm from the sun’s rays…why that’s just about as close to perfection as you can get.

 Of course, one of my most favorite ways to enjoy fresh, ripe garden tomatoes is in a tomato sandwich.
-The classic one – two slices of soft, white bread spread thickly with good mayonnaise, topped with slices of juicy tomato, and lots of salt and pepper.
+I love the simple, classic one consisting of two slices of soft, white bread spread thickly with good mayonnaise, topped with slices of juicy tomato, and lots of salt and pepper.
 Hold over the sink and eat it while the juice drips down your arm.
 Yum.
 Summer.

 Arrange the sliced tomatoes, avocado, and onion on a platter.
 Scatter the cilantro over the top.